 Nonprofits face unique challenges, particularly with accessing useful resources.
 Your nonprofit can better leverage the skill sets and people within your organization.
 Often the individuals or small teams handling Human Resources for nonprofit organizations have unreasonable workloads.
+We can provide relief with HR Outsourcing for Nonprofits by Corban OneSource.

 The nonprofit sector in the United States employs roughly 11.9 million people or about 10% of the U.S. workforce.
 Nonprofits are the third-largest employment industry in the country.
 These employees deserve access to helpful and reliable resources for their HR needs.